palantir/foundry-platform-python/docs/v2/Orchestration/Schedule.md

 display_name = "My Daily Schedule"
 # Optional[PreviewMode] | Enables the use of preview functionality.
 preview = None
-# Optional[Union[CreateScheduleRequestScopeMode, CreateScheduleRequestScopeModeDict]]
+# Optional[CreateScheduleRequestScopeMode]
 scope_mode = {"type": "user"}
-# Optional[Union[Trigger, TriggerDict]] | The schedule trigger.
+# Optional[Trigger] | The schedule trigger.
 If the requesting user does not have permission to see the trigger, this will be empty.
 trigger = {"type": "time", "cronExpression": "0 0 * * *", "timeZone": "UTC"}